Skip to Content

 Primary education

-In Scotland, children who are aged four years after 29th February can start primary school in the August of the same year.
+In Scotland, children who are aged four years by 29th February can start primary school in the August of the same year.
 Parents/carers can defer entry to primary school if their child’s fifth birthday falls between November to February after the August start, although there is variation between local authorities.
 Therefore, throughout an academic year, a primary one class could have children ranging in age from four and a half years to six years.
 Children in Scotland attend primary school for seven years (P1 to P7) before progressing to secondary school.

-Number of Primary schools
+Number of primary schools

-In Glasgow City Region there were 141 Primary schools: 61% were non-denominational (i.e. a school based on Christian beliefs but people of any religion can attend) and 39% were Roman Catholic.
-Inverclyde (45%) and Glasgow City (39%) had the highest proportion of Roman Catholic Primary schools compared to any other local authority.
+In Glasgow there were 142 Primary schools in 2023: 61% were non-denominational (i.e. a school based on Christian beliefs but people of any religion can attend) and 39% were Roman Catholic.
+Inverclyde (45%) and West Dunbartonshire (41%) had the highest proportion of Roman Catholic Primary schools compared to any other local authority.Number of primary schools by local authority, 2023

 Primary school population

-In 2022, there were 388,920 pupils enrolled in primary schools across Scotland.
-Glasgow City had the highest proportion of primary pupils (40,576) enrolled in primary schools compared to any other local authority, reflecting the population density of the city.
+Number of primary pupils by local authority, 2023Glasgow had the highest number of primary pupils (40,337) enrolled in primary schools compared to any other local authority, reflecting the population density of the city.
+The number of pupils in Glasgow has increased slightly by 5% from 2006 to 2023.

-Class Sizes
+Class sizes

-Average class sizes across all primary stages in Scotland was 23.3 pupils.
-Edinburgh, East Renfrewshire, and Dundee City all had the highest average class sizes of 25 pupils or more.
+Average class sizes across all primary stages in Scotland was 23.2 pupils.
+The average class size in primary school in Glasgow was slightly higher than the national average at 24.3.
+East Renfrewshire, had the highest average class sizes of 25.9 pupils.
 While Na h-Eileanan Siar had the lowest average class sizes of 16.9 pupils, also reflecting the relatively low population density of the islands.

-Pupil Profile
+Pupil profile

 Ethnicity

-Across Scotland, children who identified as white British made up more than three quarters (79%) of the primary school population.
-This was followed by children who identified as minority ethnic (11%), and 'White and Other' (7%).
+Across Scotland, children who identified as white British made up more than three quarters (78%) of the primary school population.
+This was followed by children who identified as minority ethnic (12%), and 'White and Other' (7%).
 A small proportion (3%) were listed as 'not known' or 'not disclosed'.

 English as additional language